medik8s/fence-agents-remediation/README.md

 ### Fencing the Node

-FAR remediates by executing a fence agent action, `reboot` or `off`, on the unhealthy node, and safely reschedule any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.
+FAR remediates by executing a fence agent action, `reboot` or `off`, on the unhealthy node, and safely reschedules any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.

 #### Reboot-based Remediation